(a) A PROMISE scholarship annual award shall meet the following conditions:

 (ii) To maintain the financial stability of the fund; and

-(C) Provisions for making the highest and best use of the PROMISE Scholarship Program in conjunction with the West Virginia College Prepaid Tuition and Savings Program Act set forth in article thirty, chapter eighteen of this code;
+(C) Provisions for making the highest and best use of the PROMISE Scholarship Program in conjunction with the West Virginia College Prepaid Tuition and Savings Program Act set forth in §18-30-1 et seq. of this code;

 (D) A provision defining the relationship of PROMISE scholarship awards to all other sources of student financial aid to ensure maximum coordination.
 The provision shall include the following:

 (i) Methods to maximize student eligibility for federal student financial aid;

 (ii) A requirement that PROMISE scholarship awards not supplant tuition and fee waivers; and

 (iii) Clarification of the relationship between the PROMISE Scholarship Program, tuition savings plans and other state-funded student financial aid programs;